cpoff-rv/css-grid-intro/README.md

 [ask if anyone has used it]
 [we're using it on ADT.com]
 [masonry, how would you do it before CSS Grid]
+[some of these topics will overlap with each other, but that's okay, the goal is to be an introducton and get people excited about Grid]_

 ## Learning Objectives
 - Study the basic concepts of CSS Grid Layout